yabok/yasl/docs/API.rst

     int yaslcmp(const yastr s1, const yastr s2)

 The :c:`yaslcmp()` function takes two :c:`yastr`'s and compares them using :c:`memcmp()`.
-Its return values is lesser than, equal to, or greater than zero if the first string is lesser than, equal to, or greater than the second string.
+Its return value is lesser than, equal to, or greater than zero if the first string is lesser than, equal to, or greater than the second string.